mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 But, it seems, there is again the risk of an unclosable ballot.

 *Client: yes, but we decided that unclosable ballots in such cases are normal.
-If, for example, we cannot add a voting-key to a nonexistent mining key, then such a ballot should not be finalised and should have the sign "not finalised" to show that the proposed changes have not been applied.
+If, for example, we cannot add a voting key to a nonexistent mining key, then such a ballot should not be finalised and should have the sign "not finalised" to show that the proposed changes have not been applied.
 The very cases of such voting are theoretically possible by code, but are unlikely (now including due to additional checks even during the creation of voting).
 However, if you think that unfinalised ballots may pose a threat, please provide your comments.*

-*Although if the ballot is not finalised, the function _decreaseValidatorLimit will not be called, which would entail a decrease in the voting limit of a particular validator.
+*Although if the ballot is not finalised, the function _decreaseValidatorLimit will not be called, which would entail a decrease in the ballot creation limit of a particular validator.
 I'll think of a better solution.*

 No global consequences from the unclosable ballots (e.g. DoS) are seen.